godotengine/godot-website/collections/_article/multiplayer-changes-godot-4-0-report-4.md

 - Provide an out-of-the-box solution for scene state replication across the network.
 - Allow for (almost) no-code prototyping.
-- Be extensible with game-specific behaviours (custom reconciliation, interpolation, interest management, etc).
+- Be extensible with game-specific behaviors (custom reconciliation, interpolation, interest management, etc).
 - Allow ex-post (incremental) optimizations of network code.
 - Be easy to use for game developers, of course :)

 ### Glossary

-- `State`: The informations (properties) about an Object relevant to the multiplayer game.
+- `State`: The information (properties) about an Object relevant to the multiplayer game.
 - `Spawn`: Creating, or requesting remotely to create a new Object.
 - `Sync`: Updating, or requesting remotely to update the state of an Object.

 ### Security

-When dealing with computer networks, it's important to understand the security implication of transfering data across machines.
+When dealing with computer networks, it's important to understand the security implication of transferring data across machines.
 For instance, Godot does not allow [decoding objects](https://docs.godotengine.org/en/stable/classes/class_multiplayerapi.html#class-multiplayerapi-property-allow-object-decoding) by default, since they could carry scripts with them or force the receiving end to execute specific code during initialization.
 This is a security vulnerability, as arbitrary code execution of this kind would allow for servers to access or manipulate any file on the client's filesystem that the game process has access to.

 In a similar way, the replication API will let you specify which scenes can be spawned by a remote peer.
-Tthe final implementation will also allow for fine-grained control over which node can be spawned at each specific path.
+The final implementation will also allow for fine-grained control over which node can be spawned at each specific path.

 ### Optimizations